-Quiet, smooth and compact, the Viavito Sumi folding rower is a great choice for users who want a great workout, but don’t to sacrifice too much space in their home.
-Affordable and user-friendly, there’s a lot to love about the Viavito Sumi.
+Quiet, smooth and compact, this is a great choice for users who want a full body workout, but don’t want to sacrifice too much space in their home.
+Affordable and user-friendly, there’s a lot to love about this machine.
 But does it deserve a spot in your home gym?
-Let’s take a closer look at what this rowing machine has to offer.
+Let’s take a closer look at what this top rated rower has to offer.

 - 7kg flywheel